 It was harder than it looked.
-That box was heavy!
+That box was heavy and clumsy to carry.
 When we finally got it upstairs I pointed to the guest bedroom and we dragged it in there.

 “This is a good spot for this box.
 There isn’t much to pack in this room.
 Thanks for helping to bring it upstairs.”